North Carolina Professional Corporation – Used when forming a new NC Corporation. (PA, PC, Inc.)

 The Board of Architecture does not license Limited Liability Partnerships, however, the LLP must apply for approval to practice in this State.
 The applications are as follows:

 North Carolina Limited Liability Partnerships – Use this form for approval if your LLP is from North Carolina.
 All Partners must hold licensure in this State

 Out of State (“Foreign”) Limited Liability Partnerships – Use this form if your LLP is from out of state.
 At least one Partner must hold licensure in North Carolina.

 All LLPs must file a listing of partners annually.

 Questions regarding firm licensure should be directed to Tyler Barrick at firstname.lastname@example.org

 Licensure by Reciprocity – Must have NCARB certification and current licensure in another State to use this form Online or submit a PAPER form.
 Please note you must contact NCARB separately and have them submit a copy of your certified record to the North Carolina Board of Architecture.

 emeritus application – Emeritus Status is reserved for individuals who have completely retired from the practice of architecture – you may not offer or render any services and you may not be currently licensed in any jurisdiction.
-You must renew the Emeritus Status each year at a cost of $50, however, you do not have to obtain CE and you may only use the title Architect Emeritus.
+Upon approval of Emeritus Status, you may only use the title Architect Emeritus.

 LICENSure by exam